 Located a 9-minute drive from Kahanamoku Beach, this Honolulu hostel features beds in all-male or all-female dormitories.
 Each all-male or female dormitory room provides a shared full kitchen, a TV, and a lounge at HI – Honolulu University Hostel.
 Towels and linens provided at check-in.
 Lockers provided, and guests are encouraged to bring their padlock.
 Honolulu International Airport is a 15-minute drive away.
 Ala Moana Beach Park is an 8-minute drive from HI – Honolulu University Hostel.

 Hostelling International Waikiki (2 blocks from the beach)

 You know what they say, same same but different!
-This is the same hostels but located only 2 blocks aways from the beach.
-It’s ideal solution for backpackers / surfers who would like to experience Hawaii in the best way!
+This is the same hostel but located only 2 blocks away from the beach.
+It’s an ideal solution for backpackers/surfers who would like to experience Hawaii in the best way!

 This property is a 4-minute walk from the beach.
 This hostel is in Haleiwa, Hawaii and across the street from Three Tables Beach.
 This hostel features a kitchen area and cable TV.
 The Backpackers Vacation Inn and Plantation Village provide free parking.
 The Backpackers is within a 5-minute walk to Sharks Cove and Waimea Bay.
 The Pipeline is 1.6 km away.
 Sunset Beach Park is 4.8 km from the hostel.